praveens-git-bit/Build2024-FabricDocument/exercise1.md

 ---

-### Task 1.3: Transform data using Dataflow Gen2 ‘No Code-Low Code experience’ Copilot
+### Task 1.3: Transform data using Dataflow Gen2 using a ‘No Code-Low Code experience’ Copilot

 In this exercise, you will experience how easy it is to use Copilot to transform sales data.